reactjs/rfcs/text/0000-use-isolation.md

 As this can accept optional dependencies, the question of "what to do if there is an update in the parent component/hook?" should be tackled.

 This hook would work like any other hook and follow the rule of hooks.
-And as it creates a new _call scope_, this doesn’t break the rule of hooks per say (as sub-hooks would not always be called), as the isolated scope would behave like a sub-component.
+And as it creates a new _call scope_, this doesn’t break the rule of hooks per se (as sub-hooks would not always be called), as the isolated scope would behave like a sub-component.

 This hook should only be available in client components, but not in RSCs.